nerva-project/nerva-docs/docs/index.md

 <hr>
 ### Contributing
-The Nerva documentation is written and maintained by the community, and you can contribute too!
+The NERVA documentation is written and maintained by the community, and you can contribute too!
 To submit changes or new pages, refer to [the GitHub repository](https://github.com/mrsyzygy/nerva-docs) for a brief contributor's guide.

-If you'd like to volunteer to help the Nerva project in another way - as a developer, or a graphic designer, or something completely different - join us on Discord to see where your talents may be useful.
+If you'd like to volunteer to help the NERVA project in another way - as a developer, or a graphic designer, or something completely different - join us on Discord to see where your talents may be useful.
 NERVA is all about the community and the more it grows, the stronger we will be.